Recommendations

 A Pacific Ocean steamer with a brutal captain, Peter Forbes (Noah Beery), and carrying a motley cargo of passengers, drifts into the Sargasso Sea and is ship wrecked on the Island of Lost Ships.

-The influence of Irvin Willat in The Isle of Lost Ships can be felt in the way modern Adventure films handle artistic bravery.
+The influence of Irvin Willat in The Isle of Lost Ships can be felt in the way modern Romance films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 Dir: Perry N. Vekroff